monarch-initiative/mondo/docs/developer-guide/regenerate-import.md

 These instructions are specific to regenerating the NCBITaxom import but can be applied to other import files.

-If you have Docker installed:
+If you have Docker installed (note - you may need to increased your memory in Docker to 24GB):

 1. Navigate to your local ontology directory, for example:
 ` cd src/ontology`